Carp — Nutrients, Health Benefits, And Shopping Tips

 How to store carp

-Leaving carp at room temperature can quickly lead to spoilage.
-Ensure it is kept cold at all times.
-Do not refreeze once thawed, as this can affect texture and taste.
-Always use clean utensils and surfaces to prevent contamination.
+Leaving carp at room temperature can lead to rapid spoilage, so it’s important to keep it chilled at all times.
+Once thawed, do not refreeze, as this may compromise its texture and flavor.
+Always use sanitized utensils and surfaces to avoid contamination.

 For added freshness, store fresh carp on a bed of ice in the refrigerator; this helps maintain the cold temperature and keeps the fish at its best quality.